MarkusHumetus/Bases_de_dades_NoSQL/README.md

 1. The **MongoDB Community Server**(version 5.0.9 installed for Windows) which should include MOngoDB Comapss.

-There is also the file requirements.txt that include all libraries installed in the environment used to run the Jupyter Notebook.
+There is also the file [requirements.txt](https://github.com/MarkusHumetus/Bases_de_dades_NoSQL/blob/main/requirements.txt) that include all libraries installed in the environment used to run the Jupyter Notebook.

 ## Contact Info
-Please, if any comment, doubt,... contact me by email to marc.humet.datascience@gmail.com
+Please, if any comment, doubt,... feel free to contact me by email to marc.humet.datascience@gmail.com I will answer as soon as I can.